Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Introduction

 By adding the idea of ship domain to the collision avoidance algorithm, the proposed method enables the search for a trajectory that maintains an appropriate distance from the obstacle.
 In this study, the obstacle was limited to a static obstacle, but the algorithm can be extended to a dynamic obstacle.

 This study extends the study of \citet{Maki2020} the Co-variance Matrix Adaption Evolution Strategy (CMA-ES) for the optimization process.
+The study of \citet{Maki2020} only assumed a simple trajectory planning on straight line berth, hence the method had several limitations on practical use such as: can not handle multiple, arbitrary shaped berth; safety distance to obstacles was not considered; external disturbance was not considered.
+Those limitations are addressed in this study.
+By incorporating both spatial constraints and wind disturbance, the proposed method can use for both reference trajectory generator of autonomous berthing and evaluation tool of ship's design on berthing capability.

-The subject ship is a relatively large single-rudder, single-propeller ship with side thrusters, which can berth and unberth without assistance by tug boats.
+The subject ship is a large single-rudder, single-propeller ship with side thrusters, which can berth and unberth without assistance by tug boats.
 The proposed method requires only the initial and desired end state, control constraints, and spatial constraints of obstacle geometry as computational conditions.
 To validate the proposed algorithm, we also performed calculations on multiple ports.

 The rest of the paper is organized as follows: Section 2 describes the optimization method of trajectory planning and mathematical modeling of maneuver.
 The optimization method contains the collision avoidance algorithm, which is newly proposed in this study; Section 3 shows the test result on trajectory planning using a newly introduced optimization scheme with a collision avoidance algorithm.
 Section 3 also describes the geometry of ports which served as test cases; In Section 4, a discussion on the results shown in the previous section and future works are shown; Finally, section 5 concludes the study.